0cjs/sedoc/8bit/conn/din.md

 - Positional: DIN-3, -5a, -7, -8a (270°), -8b (268°)
 - "Around": DIN-4, -5b, -6

-Five-pin, eight-pin 270° and eight-pin 268°, looking into female jack on device:
+Five-pin, eight-pin 270° and eight-pin 268°, looking into female jack:

         DIN-3,5a        DIN-5b,6         DIN-7,8a         DIN-8b
            ∪               ∪                ∪                ∪